 Close monitoring of its orbit will keep us informed of the risk factor and, hopefully, if the risk is high, we can do something about it.
 There are many risks that mankind has to confront, and cosmic impact is real and unavoidable at the moment.

 Pandemics can kill millions, but cosmic impacts can kill billions in an instant and put us back to the Stone Age.
 Our only defence is our technology, otherwise nature could wipe us out like the dinosaurs that ruled the planet for 100 million years.

 The full Moon of 8th is another Supermoon with the associated slightly higher sea tides and the Moon will be about 15% brighter than average.

-The Moon is new on the 5th, first quarter on the 12th, full on the 19st and last quarter on April 26.
+The Moon is at first quarter on the 1st, full on the 8th, last quarter on the 14th, new on the 23rd and first quarter again on April 30.

 Clive Jackson is the Director of the Camera Obscura (next to the Castle in Tavira), specialising in education and public outreach.

 281 322 527 | [email protected] www.torredetavira.com

 To see the April Sky Map click on the pdf link below